Contrast-Security-OSS/docs/content/admin/org_settings/OrgNotifications.md

 There are two primary channels available for notifications: Email and In Contrast.

-* **Email:** You must configure Contrast to communicate with an appropriate [SMTP system](admin-systemsettings.html#glance) to receive notifications by email.
 * **In Contrast:** Notifications are available directly in the Contrast application.
 View your notifications by clicking the bell icon in the top menu bar.
+* **Email:** You must configure Contrast to communicate with an appropriate [SMTP system](admin-systemsettings.html#system-glance) to receive notifications by email.

-## Organizational Notifications
+## User Notifications

-Organizational notifications alert users when key events occur with their Contrast deployment.
 Organization administrators can define default notification settings for all users in their organization by going to the **User menu > Organization Settings > Notifications tab**.

 > **Note:** Individual users can modify the default subscriptions that you set; however, integration notification settings are managed at the organizational level only.
 For more information on user settings, go to the [account Notifications](user-account.html#user-notify) article.